 Introduction

 Why do some poor families lose their children to foster care placement while others who reside in the same neighborhood continue to live with their children?
 What role does the quality and quantity of social relationships play in this outcome?
-Such questions are of interest to those committed to the reduction of children in the foster care system and child welfare services.
-This includes social workers, human service workers as well as those whose jobs and research focuses on issues related to the family.
-While social scientists have been generally concerned about child and family outcomes, little attention has been paid to the application of a sociological perspective to children in foster care (Wildeman and Waldfogel 2014).
-This is unfortunate since children and families in foster care are mostly poor (Chand 2000, Eamon and Kopels 2006, Simms, Dubowitz and Szilagyi 2000) so such focus should be of importance to those who study the outcomes of the poor (Wildeman and Waldfogel 2014).
-This study, therefore, is intended to bring attention to the outcomes of poor families specifically those involved in the foster care system.
+While social scientists have been generally concerned about child and family outcomes, little attention has been paid to the application of a sociological perspective to children in foster care (Wildeman & Waldfogel 2014).
+It is important to apply a sociological lens to this phenomenon (Wildeman & Waldfogel 2014) because children and families in foster care are mostly poor (Chand 2000, Eamon & Kopels 2006, Simms, Dubowitz & Szilagyi 2000) This study, therefore, is intended to bring attention to the outcomes of poor families specifically those involved in the foster care system.

 Why Study Foster Care

-Social scientists have applied a sociological perspective to numerous aspects of social life including the study of work, organizations and bureaucracies, the environment, the criminal justice system, health and their implications are far-reaching.
-Thus, it is unfortunate that the experiences of families in the foster care system continues to be an understudied area for sociologists.
-Wildeman and Waldfogel’s (2014) analysis of four decades (1972-2012) of publications in the top “three” journals in sociology found that research published on foster care ranged from 3.3-0.2 percent.
+Social scientists have applied a sociological perspective to numerous aspects of social life including the study of work, organizations and bureaucracies, the environment, the criminal justice system, health and their implications are far-reaching (citations).
+Thus, it is unfortunate that The experiences of families in the foster care system continues to be an understudied area for sociologists.
+Wildeman and Waldfogel’s (2014) analysis of four decades (1972-2012) of publications in the top three journals in sociology found that research published on foster care ranged from 3.3-0.2 percent.
 One would have expected that research on foster care to be more prevalent today for at least three reasons.

-First, the family as a social institution (Andersen and Taylor 2012, Newman 2009) has encouraged sociologists to explore the outcomes, experiences, and perspectives of those who are part of this institution.
-To that end, sociologists have considered how factors such as housing and neighborhoods (e.g. Brooks-Gunn et al. 1993, Leventhal and Newman 2010, Newman and Massengill 2006), incarceration (e.g. Geller et al. 2009, Kirk 2009), and mobility (e.g. Jelleyman and Spencer 2008) results in negative consequences for both children and parents.
-Moreover, access to and the management of resources by families influences outcomes (Furstenberg et al. 1999).
-The removal of children from families and their temporal or long-term placement into the foster care system disrupts the family.
-This is a social problem which affects about 500,000 children annually (HHS 2014) and should receive more attention since the most prevalent reasons for foster care placement are as a result of parental abuse or neglect (Pecora and Studies 2005, Simms et al. 1999, Szilagyi 1998) or caregiver incompetence of varying proportions (Takayama, Wolfe and Coulter 1998).
-As a consequence, children in foster care are often more vulnerable to be victims of other social problems than children who reside with their birth families.
+Research on foster care from a sociological perspective should be conducted for three reasons.
+The removal of children from families and their temporal or long-term placement into the foster care system disrupts the social institution of family.
+This is a social problem which affects about 500,000 children annually (HHS 2014) and should receive more attention since the most prevalent reasons for foster care placement are as a result of parental abuse or neglect (Pecora & Studies 2005, Simms et al. 1999, Szilagyi 1998) or caregiver incompetence of varying proportions (Takayama, Wolfe & Coulter 1998).
+As a consequence, children in foster care are often more apt to becoming victims of other social problems than children who reside with their birth families.